-In \citet{SBS21} and \citet{BS21}, we had studied in detail the statistical properties of polarized synchotron emission arising from fluctuation dynamo action in the context of intracluster medium (ICM) which is both Faraday rotating and synchrotron emitting.
-In this work, we address for the first time certain key questions that provide crucial insights on the morphology of these polarized structures.
-With the aid of synthetic maps of the fractional polarization ($\pf$), we explore how the number of 2-D structures vary with $\pf$ and the effects of frequency-dependent Faraday depolarization on the number, and filamentarity of these structures when the size of the emission regions are larger compared to the turbulent driving scales ($\lf$).
+In \citet{SBS21} and \citet{BS21}, we studied in detail the statistical properties of polarized synchrotron emission arising from fluctuation dynamo action in the context of the intracluster medium (ICM), which is both Faraday rotating and synchrotron emitting.
+In this work, we address for the first time certain key questions that provide crucial insights into the morphology of these polarized structures.
+With the aid of synthetic maps of the fractional polarization ($\pf$), we explore how the number of 2D structures varies with $\pf$ and the effects of frequency-dependent Faraday depolarization on the number and filamentarity of these structures when the size of the emission regions are larger compared to the turbulent driving scales ($\lf$).
 Additionally, we also explore the effect of emission regions on scales comparable to or smaller than $\lf$, and explore how the morphological features are related to $\lf$.
-As we show in the subsequent sections, our analysis reveals that Minkowski functionals are effective probes to study the properties of polarized synchrotron emission, and the number of such structures can indeed be used to infer the scale of turbulent motions.
+As we show in this paper, our analysis reveals that Minkowski functionals are effective probes to study the properties of polarized synchrotron emission, and the number of such structures can indeed be used to infer the scale of turbulent motions.